CStoNintendo/CStoNintendo.github.io/_posts/2019-09-16-welcome-to-jekyll.markdown

 ## Hello all and welcome to my Game Development Blog.

-As I wrote in the about column, I will be using this blog as a place to document my journey as a Software Engineer and I am hoping to highlight the progress that I make along the way.
+As I wrote in the about column, I will be using this blog as a place to document my journey as a Software Engineer and also to highlight the progress that I make along the way.

 The first game I intend to clone is the 1972 classic [Pong](https://en.wikipedia.org/wiki/Pong).
 Now, even if you haven't played this game, you have at least heard about it or seen a video of someone else playing it.
 From a high level, the game is extremely simple and from the surface level looks like it will be rather simple to implement, but we will see.